Tutorial 11: Reporting

 • The next three columns display additional statistic information about average, minimum, and maximum reported value per model.

-1. Select a different set of generated models, and compare the report results in the Inspector window.
+4. Select a different set of generated models, and compare the results in the Reports section.

 Reports with greenspacePercentage set to 75

-The Lot rule stores the total area of the lot to the plotArea attribute for the building.
-This information will be used later in the rules to calculate the FAR.
+In the Lot rule, the set operation is used to store the total area of the lot to the plotArea attribute for the building.
+This information will be used later in the FloorBottom rule to calculate the FAR:

 @Hidden